Novartis/YADA/src/site/markdown/deployment.md

 <a name="tocVars"></a>
 ####  Environment Variables

-As elucidated in the `build.properties` and `context.xml` files, there are a few environment variables which can (and should) be used to more securely pass values to the build.
+As elucidated in the `build.properties`, `context.xml`, and `YADA.properties` files, there are a few environment variables which can (and should) be used to more securely pass values to the build.
 These include usernames, password, et al.

 In `build.properties`, referenced by deployment and test scripts